 Aaron A. Burke

-Associate Professor, Archaeology of Ancient Israel and the Levant
+Professor of the Archaeology of Ancient Israel and the Levant

 Near Eastern Languages & Cultures Department